-- Maximum ventilation so that your plants won’t dry out or suffer the effects of humidity.
+- Maximum ventilation so your plants don’t dry out or suffer the effects of humidity.

-- Large covered water storage tanks so that you can store clean soft rainwater inside your glasshouse for watering your plants without shocking the roots at the height of summer.
+- Large covered water storage tanks for storing clean, soft rainwater inside your greenhouse.
+This means you can water your plants without shocking the roots at the height of summer.

 - Flexible shelving and benching to accommodate changes to your growing schemes.

-- Cold frames with lids especially designed not to lift off in high winds.
+- Cold frames with lids that don’t lift off in high winds.